-Since they don’t belong to an access control system, it’s impossible to monitor them from a central location in real time.
+Since standalone units don’t belong to an access control system, it’s impossible to monitor them from a central location in real time.
 Therefore, they don’t provide sufficient security for large facilities with high-security requirements.

-In terms of power supply, standalone units require constant vigilance and battery replacement to be able to work uninterruptedly.
+In terms of power supply, standalone units require constant vigilance and battery replacement to be able to work without interruption.

 You cannot program a personalized lockdown schedule to a standalone unit.
-Connected access control system provides the option of programming different timings for different persons and time periods.
-Therefore, you can manage who gets when or restrict the access only at night, over weekends or on holidays.
+Connected access control systems provide the option of programming different timings for different persons and time periods.
+Therefore, you can manage who gets access when, or restrict the access only at night, over weekends, or on holidays.

 Best-use cases for standalone access control

-When you need to provide a low-security level at an affordable cost, standalone access control units are an effective solution.
+When you need to provide low-level security at an affordable cost, standalone access control units are an effective solution.
 For instance, they can suffice the security requirements for internal doors in smaller offices within a business lease complex.

-Personalized abodes, such as houses or apartments can use standalone access units because they serve the needs of security, but also intimacy and privacy important for personal spaces.
+- Personal abodes, such as houses or apartments, can use standalone access units because they serve the limited security needs, while also providing privacy.

-For storage spaces and sports locations, standalone units can provide just the right type of protection without unnecessary costs.
+- For storage spaces and sports locations, standalone units can provide just the right level of protection without unnecessary costs.